[

 The Blocked by WAF error indicates that a Web Application Firewall (WAF) has prevented an API request due to a security and legal policy violation.
 This error often arises from mismatched endpoints and base URLs in API requests.

 Ensure that the endpoint and base URL used in your API requests are correctly paired to avoid this error.
-Verify that the endpoint matches the intended action and conforms to the
+Verify that the endpoint matches the intended action and follows the

 Solidgate